 Notes From the Field: Sleeping with Lions

 In late July, Jasper Ridge docents and other Stanford travelers had the unique experience of camping next to a pride of five lions that meandered through the camp kitchen and settled in for the night just a couple hundred yards from camp.
 These were African lions in Moremi Game Reserve in Botswana.
-The trip was the long-awaited “Jasper Ridge in Botswana” adventure, originally scheduled to take place just as the COVID pandemic hit in 2019, then postponed again in 2020 and 2021 due to ongoing pandemic travel restrictions.
+The trip was the long-awaited “Jasper Ridge in Botswana” adventure, originally scheduled to take place just as the COVID pandemic hit in 2020, then postponed again in 2021 due to ongoing pandemic travel restrictions.